yeswanth-koti26/yeswanth-koti26/README.md

 - **Cloud-Native Data Processing Pipeline on AWS**
   - Achieved a 20% speed boost and a 25% cost reduction for real-time analytics.

-## 📜 Certifications

-- Cisco's Introduction to Networks
-- Cybrary's Introduction to IT and Cyber Security
-- Microsoft's Azure Fundamentals (AZ-900)

 ## 🏅 Achievements